 Discuss daily responsibilities when it comes to support:

-What do you do when a client faces a challenge you can’t solve straightaway?
+What do you do when a client faces a challenge you can’t solve straight away?

-This happens sometimes with larger clients, and I will often discuss with a team member on our tech team.
+This happens sometimes with larger clients, and I will often discuss with a team member from our tech team.
 I have the ability to sit down with one of our tech experts to discuss further and find a solution.